Classification using SVM(Support Vector Machine) Algorithm

 #install necessary libraries

-pip install pandas matplotlib seaborn sklearn
+pip install pandas matplotlib seaborn sklearn#import necessary libraries

 import pandas as pd